 Angle of Incidence is an angle formed at the intersection point of total sales line and total cost line in a formal break even chart.
-If the angle is larger, the rate of growth of profit is higher and if the angle is lower, the rate of growth of profit is lower.
-So, growth of profit or profitability rate is depicted by Angle of Incidence.
+If the angle is larger, the rate of growth of profit is higher and if the angle is lower, the rate of growth of profit or profitability rate is depicted by Angle of Incidence.